 Remove protective cap and insert Canon 280, 281, 280XL, 281XL, 280XXL or 281XXL cartridge into your printer.

 Your printer/computer may display ink alert messages, such as “ink out” or “remaining ink cannot be correctly detected”.
 After refills, the printer cannot track the ink level; ink level indicator will falsely signal empty.
-If ‘Support Code: 16xx/17xx’ alert messages are displayed with blinking lights and printing stops, then at computer’s prompt alert message, select ‘OK’ or ‘YES’ to allow refilled cartridge usage and continue printing.
+If ‘Support Code: 16xx/17xx’ alert messages are displayed with blinking lights and printing stops, then the printer will need to be RESET.
+Refer to video or detailed instructions provided below…

 Refilled Ink Cartridge Activation & Usage: